 Everyone looks forward to a holiday or vacation from school or work.
-While we recommend you put aside time everyday for learning a new language, you can take breaks.
+While we recommend you put aside time every day for learning a new language, you can take breaks.
 Sustaining your learning schedule is the most important thing, after all.
 So which days would you choose to take off?

 Holidays In Thailand

-The word for holiday in Thai is ‘wan yuud’ (วันหยุด).
+The word for a holiday in Thai is ‘wan yuud’ (วันหยุด).
 This describes any special event that occurs, such as festivals and religious events.
 Officially there are 19 holidays observed, though there are many more that are celebrated privately.
 Businesses must choose a minimum of 13 days each year to observe.

 There are several days reserved for celebrating the royal family of the country, including the birth of the king.
 Then there are many days dedicated to Buddhist events, which will often see people head to the temples to pray and make merit with donations.